 - Possibly prepare a Labor Peace Agreement to not oppose employee unionization efforts.

 - Obtain general liability commercial insurance, fire, etc.

 To assist with the application process, prospective owners often hire attorneys and other professional cannabis consultants.
 Their experience and technical knowledge help applicants avoid critical mistakes during pre-application planning and filing of the application itself.
-Elizabeth Barket Kremser, an attorney with Clark Howell LLP explained that “Applying for any cannabis license is a complex endeavor.
+Elizabeth Barket Kremser, an attorney with Clark Howell LLP explained that “Applying for any California cannabis dispensary license is a complex endeavor.
 Attorneys help applicants understand the local and state rules and regulations that govern the application process, and review or prepare the proper disclosures.
 An experienced cannabis attorney is also a key strategic advisor, teeing up the client for successful, compliant operations after licensure.
 A great attorney will also effectively represent an applicant before local and state officials during the application process, resolving any issues and negotiating when legal or regulatory ambiguities arise.”